-Ariel Postmus is a proud West Australian violist from sunny Perth, whose professional objective is to explore exciting new musical vistas and to develop her performance skills and experience as a professional violist for involvement in orchestras and chamber groups.
+Ariel Postmus is a West Australian violist, who loves exploring exciting new musical vistas, and strives to develop her performance skills and experience as a professional violist through her involvement in orchestras and chamber groups.

-She is currently in her first year at the Australian National Academy of Music (ANAM) training with the wonderful Caroline Henbest.
-She was previously completing her Bachelor of Music degree at the Western Australian Academy of Performing Arts (WAAPA) under the tutelage of renowned performer and educator, violinist Paul Wright.
+She is undertaking her third year at the Australian National Academy of Music, training with Caroline Henbest.
+She previously undertook her Bachelor of Music at the Western Australian Academy of Performing Arts (WAAPA) under the tutelage of violinist Emeritus Professor Paul Wright.

-Over the last seven years, she has been a member of the Australian Youth Orchestra (AYO, 2018-2020) and participated in their annual National Music Camp (2014-2017).
-The AYO has held huge musical influence over Ariel, for it was what initially inspired her to pursue a career in music alongside her dear friends, and was what impacted her to practice, practice, practice!
+She has been a member of the Australian Youth Orchestra (2018-20), which included their international tour to Europe in 2019, and participated in many National Music Camps (2014-17).
+The AYO has held huge musical influence over Ariel, for it was what initially inspired her to pursue a career in music, alongside her dear friends.

-She really loves caring for plants and eating anything spicy, preferably dumplings.
-She is also very excited to be based in Melbourne for the next few years, as it is arguably the Australian epicentre for valuable opportunities, collaborations, and masterclasses with travelling musicians and ensembles.
+Ariel is very excited to be based in Melbourne, as it is arguably the Australian epicentre for valuable opportunities, collaborations, and masterclasses with local and international musicians and ensembles.

 FROM: Perth, WA.
 Lands of the Noongar people.